Skip to content ↓

 Popularisation of science

-“AGH SCIENCE meetings” is a new form of popular science meetings which provide a platform for communication between the AGH University and the society.
+“AGH SCIENCE meetings” is a new form of popular science meetings which provide a platform for communication between AGH University and the society.
 This is an open space for the exchange of thoughts and experiences.
 The series is organised by the AGH University Centre for Communication and Marketing in collaboration with the Programme Board.

 During the meetings, the participants can ask scientists and researchers questions on their work and, owing to the recordings available online, the Internet users may become familiar with the problems of their scientific research as well.